-- 1. Introduction EFSA Draft opinion on Δ8-THC - 2.
-Background EFSA Draft opinion on Δ8-THC - 3.
-Summary of EFSA 2025 evaluation EFSA Draft opinion on Δ8-THC
+- 77. The following recommendations were made by the Panel: - i) According to relevant information from a preliminary screening of the new literature on $\Delta^9$ -THC, since 2015, the data suggest that a further risk assessment of $\Delta^9$ -THC is 178 needed.
+The Panel recommended updating the evaluation of dose-effect studies.

-- 4. Establishing a HBGV EFSA Draft opinion on Δ8-THC - 5.
-Recommendations from the Panel EFSA Draft opinion on Δ^8 -THC - 6.
-Discussion EFSA Draft opinion on Δ^8 -THC - 7.
-Questions to the Committee EFSA Draft opinion on Δ8-THC - 8.
-List of Abbreviations EFSA Draft opinion on Δ8-THC - 9.
-Technical terms EFSA Draft opinion on Δ8-THC - 10.
-References EFSA Draft opinion on Δ8-THC
+This does not represent the views of the Committee and should not be cited. relationships especially for the low-dose-range in human and experimental animal studies, and endpoints investigated in developmental and reproductive toxicology ii) Further studies on the transfer rate of $\Delta^{8}$ -THC, and its metabolites, into animal products intended for human consumption are needed.

-- 77. The following recommendations were made by the Panel: - i) According to relevant information from a preliminary screening of the new literature on Δ^9 -THC, since 2015, the data suggest that a further risk assessment of Δ^9 -THC is 178 needed.
-The Panel recommended updating the evaluation of dose-effect relationships especially for the low-dose-range in human and experimental animal studies, and endpoints investigated in developmental and reproductive toxicology studies. - ii) Further studies on the transfer rate of Δ^8 -THC, and its metabolites, into animal products intended for human consumption are needed. - iii) Monitoring/data evaluation of food samples should be performed using suitable and validated analytical methods for Δ^8 -THC. - iv) Investigations into the formation of Δ^8 -THC from naturally present cannabinoids during food processing and storage should be carried out to give more insights into the source of Δ^8 -THC in food.
+iii) Monitoring/data evaluation of food samples should be performed using suitable and validated analytical methods for $\Delta^8$ -THC.

-EFSA Draft opinion on $\Delta^8\text{-THC}$ - Derivation of a Health Based Guidance Value $\Delta^8\text{-}$ THC
+iv) Investigations into the formation of $\Delta^8$ -THC from naturally present cannabinoids during food processing and storage should be carried out to give more insights into the source of $\Delta^8$ -THC in food.